Frequently Asked Questions

 Can I meet with a general advisor?

 Yes, general advising can help you to get started.
-However, you should always meet with an OFTI faculty advisor to help you plan your courses and determine the course sequence and availability.
+However, you should always meet with an OFTI faculty member to help you plan your courses and determine the course sequence and availability.

 Do I need a certificate or a degree?